Renault 12: Turkey

+Renault 12 is the first Turkish-built automobile to be exported abroad and started to be exported to Lebanon in 1973.
+Turkish-built Renault 12s also exported to Algeria, Azerbaijan, Congo, Gabon, Ivory Coast, Mali, Mauritania, Morocco, Northern Cyprus, Niger, Senegal, Togo, Tunisia and Upper Volta.

 Australia

 The Renault 12 won Australia's Wheels magazine's Car of the Year award in 1970.
 It was built at Renault Australia's assembly plant in the Melbourne suburb of Heidelberg from CKD kits.
 Various components such as seats were sourced locally.

 The Australian range generally followed the UK models, including the facelift (which arrived in 1976) but, from about 1971, when new Australian Design Rules were introduced, had to have a special local wiper mechanism with a conventional right hand drive pattern (parking on the passenger side).
 This also affected locally assembled Peugeot 504 and Triumph 2.5 models.
 By the mid-1970s, local parts content had increased to represent about fifty percent.

 In October 1976 the 1,289 cc engine was replaced by a larger capacity 1,397 cc version; the new model was marketed as the Renault 1.4 Litre, sometimes referred to simply as the "Renault 1.4".
 This model incorporated the same facelift introduced in France earlier in the year, with a new grille and dashboard.
 The 1.4 engine had hitherto been reserved for the Swedish and Canadian markets and was equipped with various emissions controls equipment, allowing it to meet the new ADR27A emissions requirements.
 While heavier than the 1.3-liter Renault 12XL, power also increased by about ten percent, with torque figures up 13 percent.
 It produced a modest 49 kW at 5750 rpm, with a maximum speed of 150 km/h and returned around 9 litres / 100 km in mixed driving.
 The Renault 1.4 saloon weighed 920 kg, while the station wagon was somewhat heavier.

 In May 1978 it was renamed again and became the Renault Virage.
 This was identical to the 12, with no changes to the engine or performance, but incorporated twin round headlamps.
 Production in Australia ended in 1980.